jbrogers63/webclient/README.md

 ## Installation

-This may eventually be release on Maven Central or released as an artifact on GitHub.
+This may eventually be released on Maven Central or released as an artifact on GitHub.
 For now, clone the repo and build locally.

 ### Prequisites